EdoardoTosin/Zoom-Web-Client-Redirector/README.md

 ## Summary

-A browser extension that redirects zoom meetings to the web client version.
+A web extension that redirects zoom meetings to the web client version.

 ## Description